 The California State University - Office of the Chancellor

 Long Beach, CA 90802-4210

-If you require further information about filing a claim, please contact Tim Ridley, Director, Safety and Risk Management or follow the detailed instructions below.
+If you require further information about filing a claim, please contact the Office of Safety and Risk Management or follow the detailed instructions below.

 Procedures for Filing a Claim: